ab604/RepData_PeerAssessment1/PA1_template.md

 The data frame is called `raw` contains 17568 observations of activity data for steps taken for 5 minute intervals from the 1st October 2010 to 30th November 2010.
-The obervations therefore are for three variables: the number of `steps`, the `date` and the index for the 5 minute `interval` in which the steps occurred.
+The observations therefore are for three variables: the number of `steps`, the `date` and the index for the 5 minute `interval` in which the steps occurred.

 ## What is mean total number of steps taken per day?